d3kryption/narrative-documentation/docs/tales/conditions/index.md

 ## Using Conditions

-To add a condition to a node, simply select the node and in the details screen and add as many conditions to your Conditions list as you require.
+To add a condition, simply select the node/line/event and in the details panel and add as many conditions to your Conditions list as you require.

 ![conditions-list.webp](//img/conditions/conditions-list.webp)